Leonardite

 - Even if the soil is otherwise poorly supplied with organic matter, nutrients or has a poor pH, it can still provide the ideal soil conditions for the roots of the crop in its environment.
 So its use in poorer soils is almost obligatory!

-How do I use Blackjacks?
+How do I use Blackjack?

-Dose: 1-2 dl of Blackjack is first shaken well and then mixed in 10 litres of water in a jug or backpack sprayer.
+Dosage: 1-2 dl of Blackjack is first shaken well and then mixed in 10 litres of water in a jug or backpack sprayer.
 The bottle is rinsed 3-4 more times to ensure that any particles that have settled on the bottom and walls are not wasted.
 The product is black, so care should be taken when applying it to avoid splashing on other surfaces (walls, curtains, paving stones).
 If it does get on, don't panic, wipe it up quickly to avoid leaving a residue.
 It can also be used with a drip sprinkler or dispensed by a dispenser.

 Blackjack, as a biostimulant sprayed on foliage, has the following benefits:

 - when applied on the Blackjak canopy, it increases the plant's nutrient uptake.
 As this increases the concentration of nutrients in the plant, it has a sucking effect on the water in the soil.
 A pump of nutrients and water from the soil into the plant is thus activated!
-This in turn results in a larger plant mass
+This in turn, results in a larger plant mass

 - the result of this water-pumping effect is more intense evaporation, which cools the plant.
 This cooling of a few degrees results in the plant continuing to photosynthesise and build up its biomass, mass